ncpenke/py_ib_tws_server/README.md

 2. Messages to TWS can be sent from any thread via the `EClient` class, but is a blocking operation.
 3. The main event loop for the `EClient` class, is responsible for decoding messages sent by TWS by taking them out of the queue used by `EReader`.
 The dequeue operation is blocking, so the `EClient` event loop is typically run in a dedicated thread.

-## Patterns
+## TWS API Patterns

-The TWS API uses the following patterns:
+The TWS API uses the following request/response patterns:

-1. Request a one time status.
-These have a single request method and a single response callback.
+1. Queries that have a single item response.
+These have a single method to make a request, an optional method to cancel the request and a single callback for the response.

     Example: `EClient.reqCurrentTime` and `EWrapper.currentTime`

-2. Request a subscription for account-wide state updates.
-These have the following methods:

-    - A request method to start the subscription
-    - A cancel method to stop the subscription
-    - One or more update method for subscription updates
-    - One ore more streaming methods for continues updates
-    - For requests that return more than one update, a done method to indicate the end of a set of updates
+2. Queries that have a response consisting of a list of items.
+These have a single method to make a request, an optional method to cancel the request, and one or more callbacks for each item.
+Additionally, there's a method or flag in the callbacks to signal the end of the list.

     Example: `EClient.reqPositions`, `EClient.cancelPositions`, `EWrapper.position`, `EWrapper.positionEnd`

-3. Request a subscription for state updates by request id.
-These have the same methods as those of 2. except they take an additional reqId parameter.
+3. Subscriptions.
+These have a single method to start the subscription, a method to stop the subscription, and one ore more callbacks to stream status updates.

+    Example" `EClient.reqTickByTickData`, `EClient.tickByTickAllLast`, `EWrapper.tickByTickBidAsk` `EClient.cancelTickByTickData`

+4. A variant of this pattern are requests that take a requestId parameter.
+This allows the same type of request to be issued with different parameters

     Example: `EClient.reqPositionsMulti`, `EClient.cancelPositionsMulti`, `EWrapper.positionMulti`, `EWrapper.positionMultiEnd`

-4. Fire and forget requests.
+5. Fire and forget requests.
 These have a single request method.

     Example: `EClient.setServerLogLevel`.

-5. Other one-off patterns.
-These have the following methods:
+6. A one-off pattern that wraps both a subscription and query in a single request call controlled by a flag.

     - A request method.
     - An optional cancel method.
     - One or more update methods.